juanico10/Pihole_list/README.md

 ## Adguard Home® configuration: <img src="https://github.com/JuanRodenas/Pihole_list/blob/main/assets/adguard_home_lightmode.svg" alt="AdGuard Home" width="100"/>

+## General configuration
+- One of the recommendations, in AdGuard settings, General configuration, Filter update interval in 1 hour.
+It will update the rules every hour.

 ### Setting to have DNS over TLS or DNS over HTTPS enabled
 In AdGuard settings, DNS settings:
 - Upstream DNS servers, copy one of these URLs: